danthegoodman1/how_to_be_exceptional/README.md

-# How to be Exceptional
+# How to be Exceptional (or: how to get equity raises)

 I’ve always believed in merit-based compensation.